thewhitetulip/intro-to-vuejs/3_building_the_front_end.md

 Now, we will be fine tuning the changes we made and add a few more parameters wherever required.

-Since it is not necessary that every task's content would be a markdown tasklist, we need to display the '1 out of 3 completed' message only if it exists, thus we wrap it in a template tag and use the `v-if` directive, this means that the template would be rendered only when there is value inside task.completed.
+Since it is not necessary that every task's content would be a markdown tasklist, we need to display the '1 out of 3 completed' message only if it exists, thus we wrap it in a template tag and use the `v-if` directive, this means that the template would be rendered only when there is a value inside task.completed.

 	<template v-if="task.completed">${task.completed}</template>